1995parham-learning/onnx101/slides.md

 ## Convert `sklearn` into ONNX

 The current model is in the pickle format and available on S3.
-After downloading the model, we convert it into ONNX format as follows:
+After downloading the model, we convert it into ONNX format.

-<<< @/snippets/load.py python
+There is a library which converts `sklearn` models into ONNX named `sklearn-onnx`.

 ---

 ## Convert `sklearn` into ONNX (Cont'd)

-There is a library which converts `sklearn` models into ONNX.
+<<< @/snippets/load.py python